GitteDecatBIT/Internship_VIB_2024_GitteDecat/README.md

 Website: https://biocypher.org/installation.html#configuration

 ## Output:
 You will get different csv files as an output.
-You get a file that contains the nodes (proteins) with corresponding information as well as a file that contains the edges (interactions between the proteins) with their corresponding information.
+- nodes (containing corresponding information like, pubmed_ids, taxon_id, methods)
+- edges (containing corresponding information like, pubmed_ids, taxon_id, methods, relationship_id)

-Next to the csv files you get a neo4j-admin-import-call.sh. this is an executable shell script in the output directory that can be executed from the location of the database folder to import the graph into Neo4j.
+Next to the csv files you get a neo4j-admin-import-call.sh.
+In this script you can find an command to be able to import your data to the neo4j database.
 Since BioCypher creates separate header and data files for each entity type, the import call conveniently aggregates this information into one command, detailing the location of all files on disk, so no data need to be copied around.

+You can install neo4j desktop from this page: https://neo4j.com/deployment-center/#community You get a installation video, you can follow to setup the desktop application.

+To import the data created by biocypher to neo4j, you can follow the steps on this page: https://biocypher.org/output/neo4j.html